-Paris Barclay is a two-time Emmy winning director and producer of some of television's most original and acclaimed series.
-He's directed over 125 episodes of television, including NYPD Blue, ER, The West Wing, Lost, The Good Wife, CSI, NCIS: Los Angeles, House, Glee, and the Steven Spielberg-produced series Smash.
+Paris Barclay is a two-time Emmy?-winning director and producer of some of television's most original and acclaimed series.
+He's directed 131 episodes of television, including NYPD Blue, ER, The West Wing, Lost, The Good Wife, CSI, NCIS: Los Angeles, House, Glee, and the Steven Spielberg-produced series Smash.

-For the past 2 seasons, Paris has been an Executive Producer and the principal director of Sons of Anarchy.
-He helmed the Season 4 premiere of Sons ("Out,") which became FX's most watched program in their 17-year history.
-His episodes have made an indelible mark on the series, including Season 1's "Patch Over," Season 2's "Balm," and Season 4's "Burnt and Purged Away."
+For the past two seasons, Paris has been an Executive Producer and the principal director of Sons of Anarchy.
+He helmed the Season 5 premiere of Sons ("Sovereign"), which became FX's most- watched program in their 19-year history, followed by the season 4 premierd ("Out"), also directed by Paris.
+His episodes have made an indelible mark on the series, including season 1's "Patch Over", season 2's "Balm", and season 4's "Burnt and Purged Away".?

-Throughout his illustrious career in television, Paris has won 2 Emmy Awards for his direction of NYPD Blue and has received 4 additional Emmy nominations for producing and directing, most recently for Glee's seminal episode "Wheels".
-Paris has also garnered ten Directors Guild nominations for shows as diverse as NYPD Blue, ER, The West Wing, House, Weeds, In Treatment, and Glee.
-He became the first director in the history of the Guild to receive a comedy and drama nomination in the same year, 2 years in a row (2008 & 2009).
-He's also received 2 NAACP Image Awards for producing, writing, and directing City of Angels, and for directing Cold Case.
-He's received honors such as 4 prestigious Peabody Awards, 2 Humanitas Prizes, and countless other recognitions.
+Paris won his two Emmy Awards for his direction of NYPD Blue and has received four additional Emmy nominations for producing and directing, most recently for Glee's seminal 2009 episode "Wheels".
+Paris has also garnered 10 Directors Guild nominations, for shows as diverse as NYPD Blue, ER, The West Wing, House, Weeds, In Treatment and Glee.
+He became the first director in the history of the Guild to receive a comedy and drama nomination in the same year, two years in a row (2008 & 2009).
+He's also received three NAACP Image Awards, for producing, writing and directing City of Angels, directing Cold Case, and this past year for directing Smash.
+He's received honors such as four prestigious Peabody Awards, two Humanitas Prizes, and countless other recognitions.

 In addition to episodic television, Paris also co-wrote and executive produced the biopic Pedro along with Oscar-winner Dustin Lance Black, garnering a Writers Guild and Humanitas nomination.
 Paris directed the HBO film The Cherokee Kid starring Sinbad; and the comedy classic, Don't Be A Menace to South Central While Drinking Your Juice in the Hood for Miramax.
 Paris is also an accomplished playwright and composer, having written 16 musicals, including One Red Flower (based on the book Dear America: Letters Home From Vietnam) which has been produced all over the country.

-Paris got his start in advertising working as a creative executive and then segued into directing music videos for some of music’s biggest stars such as Janet Jackson, Bob Dylan, and LL Cool J. Paris also currently serves as the First Vice President of the Directors Guild of America, re-elected in 2011 for a 4th term as the first African-American officer in the history of the Guild.
+Paris got his start in advertising working as a creative executive and then segued into directing music videos for some of music’s biggest stars, such as: Janet Jackson, Bob Dylan, and LL Cool J. Paris also currently serves as the First Vice President of the Directors Guild of America, re-elected in 2011 for a fourth term as the first African-American officer in the history of the Guild.
 In addition to his work in the industry, Paris has been recognized for his service and contributions to many charitable organizations, including Liberty Hill, GLAAD, and Project Angel Food.